No Products in the Cart

 Recycled synthetic fibers are made using recovered industrial waste from landfills or waterbodies.
 When compared to virgin synthetic fibers, their production needs less water and fuel.

 To meet the GOTS standard, the entire textile process is monitored closely and strictly.
-For example, in the case of organic fibers like cotton to be GOTS certified, firstly, a certification from the governmental organic farming standards is needed to make sure the cotton fiber is grown and farmed without GMO seeds and the use of any harsh chemicals or pesticides.
+For example, in the case of organic fibers like cotton to be GOTS certified, firstly, a certification from the governmental organic farming standards is needed to make sure the cotton fiber is grown and farmed without GMO seeds or the use of any harsh chemicals or pesticides.
 GOTS-approved organic cotton means that the product has been ethically sourced and monitored strictly during the production process.

 During the production process of fabrics, water and energy usage are closely monitored.
 GOTS must be provided with the correct information and statistics on how much water and energy they use per kg of textile production.
 Target goals and procedures are executed to reduce water and energy consumption if they do not meet the GOTS standards.